yjweidong/dong-wiki/en/pages/windows_os_tips.md

 	Setup Jenkins slave via https://wiki.absolute.com/display/TA/Setting+up+New+VM+on+Jenkins
 	If remote ssh is needed, install OpenSSH if it's client and a test agent is associated with it.
 	After cloning the python script from Git, run the script to install pytest "python setup.py -c dfz -pytest"

-### Mac Testbed setup:
-	Configure static IP address to any physical Mac box.
-See IP allocation above Disable Automatically check for updates via System Preference → App Store Create an administration account with user ID as "qa" and well known password.
-	Disable sudo password popup

-	Open terminal, then sudo visudo, change this line:

-	$ %admin ALL=(ALL) ALL

-	TO:

-	$ %admin ALL=(ALL) NOPASSWD: ALL

-	Install Java 8 or above
-	Install Git
-	Install Python (Make sure the PATH is the correct one, i.e. the default one that Jenkin uses) Install Pip
-	Install Pytest (and related item such as pytest-html) Enable remote management and login
-	Enable automatic login for the user

 ### Install OpenSSH on Windows Client (Optional):
 	Some test cases, such as Device freeze, need to be executed remotely since the device will become frozen after applying DFZ request or be forced to reboot after unfreeze.